Everything you need to know about planning an engagement session

 6. Relax, have fun, be yourselves!

 Last, but most certainly not least.
 Don’t be afraid to be yourselves!!
 Be silly, be serious, be sarcastic or super romantic, whatever your vibe is don’t be afraid to show it!!
 I want you to be comfortable and have fun and not have a care in the world during your engagement session.
-I want this to feel like a date, and then if you can I want you to go on another date after and just keep the happiness and romance going!
+You will laugh and have fun and feel like you’re on a date, with a third wheel of course ;).

 Krista & Ben had THE MOST fun during their couple’s session!
 They were all laughs and smiles and loving on each other the whole time!
 They weren’t afraid to get a little dirty or dip their toes in the water and that was so so fun!